GRIDAPPSD/pyvvo/docs/rst_latex/load_modeling.rst

     they can easily be added and
     :readme:`documented <configuring-pyvvo>`.
 -   At the time of writing, the data standardization in
-    \ref{flow:standard} scale is unnecessarily done inside the clustering and fitting loop.
+    \ref{flow:standard-scale} scale is unnecessarily done inside the clustering and fitting loop.
 With some moderate refactoring, this can be fixed.
 -   K-means clustering in \ref{flow:cluster} is performed via